 For this reason, satin is perfect for painting bedrooms, dining rooms, and hallways.
 It works well for any room in your house.
 It’s durable and will last for several years.
 Zinsser Satin Interior Paint is mold and mildew proof making it an incredible finish to use for your paint job.

-This is a durable finish that doesn’t disappoint in the longevity department.
+This is a durable paint finish that doesn’t disappoint in the longevity department.
 Plus, it’s lovely sheen creates a visually appealing look.
 This semi-gloss by General Finishes is divine.

 How to Make Your Own Paint